 Although as mentioned above some people worry about having a record of North Korea in their passports, there are currently no countries which ban people from entry for having visited the DPRK.
 Disqualification from the United States visa waiver program only includes the following countries in the Middle East and North Africa: Libya, Yemen, Syria, Iran, Iraq and Afghanistan.
 So that certainly shouldn’t worry you!

-Now believe it or not, when it comes to North Korean visas that’s all there is to it!
+Now believe it or not, when it comes to a North Korean tourist visa that’s all there is to it!
 It’s very quick, it’s simple and compared to other country’s tourist visas it’s also relatively cheap.
 For a country that is known for its secrecy and seclusion from the outside world, their barriers to entry are actually relatively low!
 Happy travels!